Phonics and Early Reading

 |ear||ear: hear with your ear||fear dear gear spear year|

 |ure||ure: sure it’s pure||picture mixture adventure pure|

 Click the link below to hear how to pronounce the sounds correctly.

-It is expected that by Year 2 children will have progressed through all the phonics phases.
-In order to support all pupils, daily phonics and speed sound sessions take place in Year 2 and spelling rules are taught in line with the National Curriculum programme of study using the Spelling Shed programme and resources.
+It is expected that by the time children are in Phase 2 they will have progressed through all the phonics phases.
+In order to support all pupils, daily phonics and speed sound sessions take place in Phase 2 and spelling rules are taught in line with the National Curriculum programme of study using the Spelling Shed programme and resources.

 In June, all Year 1 children complete a phonics screening test which is a short assessment to assess children’s phonics ability in decoding unknown words (also known as alien words) to an appropriate standard.
 The test consists of 40 words using a variety of phonemes and graphemes that they have been taught.
 These words consist of real and nonsense words.
 Pupils who do not reach the expected standard in Year 1 will be provided with additional phonics support and intervention in order to allow them to meet the expected standard in Year 2.